Sure2001/Employee-Master-Screen/README.md

   - Address
   - Other Info
 - 🔍 Search and filter by name, department, or hire date
-- ✅ Validations with animated tooltips
+- ✅ Validations with animated tooltip
-- 🔐 Role-based access (HR Admin, Manager)
 - 📦 Toast notifications & confirmation modals
 - 📱 Responsive layout
 - 🌈 Animated background with floating shapes